deadPix3l/pyDHE/README.md

 ## Footnotes

-1. You must use the same group (i.e. DHE.new(x) ) on both ends, or else you end up with non matching keys.
+1. You must use the same group (i.e. pyDHE.new(x) ) on both ends, or else you end up with non matching keys.
 If omited, the default group is 14.

 2. negotiate() currently only supports newly created, never used, blocking,